 Scotts DiseaseEx (active ingredient Azoxystrobin) is a group 11, granular fungicide that gets broadcasted over your lawn using a broadcast spreader.
 It helps control Brown Patch, Stem & Stripe Rust, Red Thread, Powdery Mildew, Pythium, Southern & Typhula Blight, Pink Patch, Nercrotic Ring Spot, Summer Patch, Yellow Patch and more.

-Scott’s Disease Ex can be used as a preventative and a curative treatment (curative means the disease is already present) but in the strategy below it will be used mostly as a preventative.
-A 10lb bag can cover up to 5,000 s/f which gives us an application rate of 2lbs per 1000 s/f, but you can apply at higher rates.
+Scott’s Disease Ex can be used as a preventative and a curative treatment (curative means the disease is already present).
+A 10lb bag can cover up to 5,000 s/f which gives us an application rate of 2lbs per 1000 s/f, but you can apply at higher rates for a curative treatment (3-4lbs per 1000s/f).

 This product can be applied every 14-28 days, depending on how heavy you apply each time.
 Do not exceed 37 lbs per 1000 s/f in a single season.
 After applying, this product should be watered in.

-Propiconazole is a group 3 fungicide that is great as both a curative treatment and a preventative (alhtough in the strategy below it will only be used as a curative).
+Propiconazole is a group 3 fungicide that is great as both a curative treatment and a preventative but in this strategy it will mostly be used as a curative treatment.
 Propiconazole prevents and controls Rusts, Pink & Gray Snowmolds, Gray Leaf Spot, Zoysia Patch, Dollar Spot, Summer Patch, Anthracnose, Leaf Spot, Brown Patch, Powdery Mildew plus more.

 This product is a concentrate and get’s diluted in water and spread over your lawn with a tank sprayer.
 You have a couple of different options when it comes to tank sprayers, depending on your needs: